TERMS AND CONDITIONS

 -Directions to the event facility are on this webiste.

--Fill out an "Event Request Form" and submit at least 10 days prior to the event date.
+- Please fill out an "Event Request Form" and submit at least 5 days prior to the event date.

 -Call (804) 716-2199 if you have not received, after 48 hours of the event request, an email from us.

--A $20 deposit per person or payment in full is required 10 days prior to event date.
+-A $20 deposit per person or payment in full is required 5 days prior to event date.
 All major credit cards accepted for deposit.
 The event "request form" must be submitted before a deposit is to be made.
 We know changes occur and will work as needed as you add or remove players.

 -Cancellations 3 days before the event will not be penalized with the exception of the credit card fee..

 -Events will continue rain or shine.
 If there is a cancellation by Lake Phoenix PaintBall due to adverse weather conditions, the event will be rescheduled with no penalty to the group.
 Group leaders have up to 1 year to reschedule the event.